kimatata/embeded-testing-guide/guide/docs/how-to-break-dependency/link.md

 }
 ```

-By using a spy instead of a dummy, a you can write test to verify that a certain LED is indeed turned on.
+By using a spy instead of a dummy, you can also write an expectation check to verify the LED status.

 ```c title="test Double(spy) led.c"
 static uint8_t led_value;